lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Naive 'more connection = better' vs. ecology and system and definition studies

+## Shakespeare on volatility of mind vs. 1970s rational-calculator-mind
+-

 ## Related areas for coordinated decision making:
 - math
 - biology